taisei-project/taisei/doc/BUILD.rst

 Build Options
 -------------

 This is *not* an exhaustive list.
-You can see the full list of option using ``meson`` in the ``taisei`` directory.
+You can see the full list of options using ``meson`` in the ``taisei`` directory.

 .. code:: sh